What Is Democracy?

 Learners read and reflect on the meaning of democracy.
 They discuss and explore examples of participatory democracy in history.
 They read quotes from Founding Fathers and relate them to philanthropy and civic engagement.

 The learner will:

 - define democracy and compare and contrast spectators and participants.

-- one copy of Handout One: Quotes about Democracy cut into eight quotes
+- one copy of the handout below, Quotes about Democracy, cut into eight quotes

 - Westheimer, Joel.
 “Teaching Students to Think About Patriotism” (Educational Leadership, v.65, no. 5).